dharmac809-ui/ZugangTest/README.md

 # warning

+This stuff was written by me, with the assistance of various AIs.
+This work is  about a** possibility **of Grand Unification of everything, under physics.
+But, I cannot promise at all that this unification is realizable, because it involves a massive revolution in math--and I am no qualified mathematician....
+YU WUZ WRND

 Do not look at my files, if you do not want to be informed about the following aspects of our universe:

 1. you cannot insure Microsoft Word, much less any AI (hot off the press from Copilot)